serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 ### Optional Lambda versioning

-Versioning your Lambda function was an often requested feature for production environments.
+Versioning your Lambda function has been an often requested feature for production environments.
 In 1.3 we added this feature and introduced Lambda versioning on every deplot.
 Lambda versioning is turned on by default.

-However sometimes you don't want to version your Lambdas. v1.6 introduces a simple way to disable Lambda versioning.
+However, sometimes you don't want to version your Lambdas. v1.6 introduces a simple way to disable Lambda versioning.

 Simply add the `versionFunctions` property to the provider section and set it to `false`: